AntonyCorbett/OnlyM/README.md

 ### Download

 If you just want to install the application, please download the [OnlyMSetup.exe](https://github.com/AntonyCorbett/OnlyM/releases/latest) file (there is also a portable version if you'd prefer to just copy a folder).
-You may also need to download and install the Microsoft .NET 5.0 Desktop runtime (x86) from [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime). **Note that it's the _desktop_ and _x86_ version that you need!**
+You may also need to download and install the Microsoft .NET 5.0 Desktop runtime (x86) from [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime). **Note that it's the _desktop x86_ version that you need!**

 ### Documentation